Migrating from earlier versions of Marlowe

 As noted earlier, there is no longer any explicit timeout in the

-accounts, since all contracts will eventually reduce to Close
+accounts, since all contracts will eventually reduce to Close.
+In

 fact, we can statically and efficiently calculate an upper bound for